21Cricket/nft-music-ui-marketplace/README.md

 ## Contact

-Pls send your image to the following email.
+Pls send your image and one paragraph description to the following email.

 *If you have any questions, please let me know and do not hesitate to contact me.*